rajivharlalka/Photus/readme.md

 - Better frontend
 - multiple image upload
 - change to TypeScript
-- handle all the error msg's
+- handle all the error msg's.